fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/5-02_AppBuilder.md

 ## Procedure

 * Use this when you want to use a process in App Builder that is not in the built-in Activity Patterns.
-* It is possible to call and use self-made Procedure (VAIL program).
+* It is possible to call and use self-made Procedure (VAIL code).

 ![Procedure](../../imgs/02_AppBuilder/slide24.png)